OrangeDorange69/WeedHouse/README.md

    4.2.
 The original author(s) and copyright holder(s) disclaim all liability regarding the Code's accuracy, completeness, or fitness for a particular purpose.

 5. Governing Law:
    5.1.
-This License shall be governed by and construed in accordance with the laws of [Your Jurisdiction].
+This License shall be governed by and construed in accordance with the laws of Czech republic.
    5.2.
-Any disputes arising under or in connection with this License shall be subject to the exclusive jurisdiction of the courts of [Your Jurisdiction].
+Any disputes arising under or in connection with this License shall be subject to the exclusive jurisdiction of the courts of Czech republic.

 6. Entire Agreement:
    6.1.
 This License constitutes the entire agreement between the parties concerning the subject matter hereof and supersedes all prior or contemporaneous agreements, representations, warranties, and understandings.